 - Understand and demonstrate personal and professional ethical standards.

-- Understand the etiology of disease from a traditional Oriental and biomedical perspective, and apply this understanding by recommending disease prevention strategies.
+- Understand the etiology of disease from both Chinese and biomedical perspectives, and apply this understanding by recommending disease prevention strategies.

-- Evaluate patients exhibiting complaints commonly seen and treated by Oriental medicine, and in a manner that indicates cognizance of all relevant Oriental medical diagnostic paradigms.
+- Evaluate patients exhibiting complaints commonly seen and treated by Chinese medicine, and in a manner that indicates cognizance of all relevant Chinese medical diagnostic paradigms.

 - Recognize signs and symptoms necessitating referral to appropriate complementary healthcare providers.

 - Formulate treatment principles in a manner that prioritizes treatment procedures for patients that follow logically from the diagnosis.